First Nations

 Eva championed Indigenous narratives and paved the way for future generations of ‘Black Theatre’ artists.
 In 1984, Eva Johnson made history by directing the inaugural Aboriginal Women’s Arts Festival in Adelaide, a groundbreaking platform that displayed the creativity and talent of First Nation Women.

-Notably, Eva’s play “Tjinderella” challenged the conventional narratives by exploring the dreams and struggles, offering a poignant reflection on oppression and resilience of a Black Girl with dreams but had it taken away in Australia compared to the fairy-tale of Cinderella, who’s dreams all come true.
+Notably, Eva’s play “Tjinderella” challenged the conventional narratives by exploring the dreams and struggles of aboriginal people through a poignant reflection on the oppression and resilience of a Black Girl with dreams who had it taken away in Australia, compared to the universally known fairy-tale of Cinderella, whose dreams all come true.

 Back then, Aunty Betty had input in the props design production and then Eva offered her an acting role in Tjinderella, as “Super Gin” embodying the strength and spirit of Indigenous women caped in a Nunga Flag on roller-skates.